AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-53-Iam-Privilege-Escalation.md

 Required permissions: sts:AssumeRole on a powerful role If a low-privilege user can assume an admin role, they become admin
 Result: full privileges of that role for the session duration

+3. Passing a role to a service
+Required permissions: iam:PassRole + ec2:RunInstances (or similar)
+Attacker launches an EC2 instance with an admin IAM role attached SSHes into the instance and uses the instance's admin credentials
+Result: admin access through the instance's metadata service